Basic Income and the United Nations

 A Basic income would meet the obligations that governments face under the ICESCR.

-However, many governments attempt to meet their ICESCR Article 9 and 11 obligations with standard welfare programmes which very often fail to meet these obligations.
+However, many governments attempt to meet their ICESCR Articles 9 and 11 obligations with standard welfare programmes, which very often fail to meet their ICESCR obligations.

 Over the years, governments have faced calls to reduce taxation and minimise government expenditure, which can occur both during economic downturns and while the economy is doing well.
 In response, governments have attempted to minimise welfare expenditure with rigid or narrow targeting of welfare payments to those most in need.